Nonparametric regression on hidden phi-mixing variables: identifiability and consistency of a pseudo-likelihood based estimation procedure: Application when is a Sobolev class of functions

 Then,

 \end{corollary} Corollary \ref{NPHMM:cons:image} establishes the consistency of the estimator $\param{n}{}(\mathbb{X})$ of the image of $f_\star$ in $\mathbb{R}^\ell$.
-This result is particularly interesting since $\paramstar(\mathbb{X})$ is a manifold of dimension $m\le \ell$ in $\mathbb{R}^\ell$.
-Thus, the proposed estimation procedure allows to approximate such manifolds, possibly of low dimensions, that are only observed with additive noise in $\mathbb{R}^\ell$.
-Moreover, this result holds under relatively low regularity assumptions on the manifold.
+This result is particularly interesting since $\paramstar(\mathbb{X})$ is a manifold of dimension smaller than $\ell$ in $\mathbb{R}^\ell$.
+The proposed estimation procedure allows to approximate such manifolds of possibly low dimensions and only observed with additive noise in $\mathbb{R}^\ell$.
+Moreover, this result holds under relatively weak assumptions on the manifold.
+Since the identifiability of $f_\star$ is not necessary to have the identifiability of $f_\star(\mathbb{X})$, $\paramstar$ is not assumed to be bijective to establish this result.

 Proposition~\ref{NPHMM:th:cons:sobo} below states the consistency of the estimators $(\widehat{f}_n,\widehat{a}_n)$ in the case $b=2$ and $\mathcal{F} = W^{s,p}$.
 Assume that for any $a$ in $\mathcal{A}$, $\nu_a \in \mathcal{D}_2 $ is of the form